-‘Text neck’ is a term used to describe the distinctive forward-leaning deformity of the neck caused by prolonged use of mobile devices such as smartphones.
-When holding smartphones especially, there is a tendency to hold them at a level much lower than that of the eyes, and as such we have to bend our neck forward and down to see the screen, which can have detrimental effects on its health.
+When holding smartphones especially, there is a tendency to hold them at a level much lower than that of the eyes, and as such we have to bend our neck forward and down to see the screen, which can have detrimental effects on its alignment and health.

 How to Recognise Text Neck

-In addition to the visible deformity of the neck itself, there are other indicative signs associated that this condition is present, such as:
+In addition to the visible deformity of the neck itself and text neck pain, there are other indicative signs and text neck symptoms associated that can appear with this condition:

 - Rounding of the shoulders.
 The shoulders can also be affected as holding and operating a mobile device requires the use of more than just the neck itself.
 As such, the tendency to lean forward and inward affect the shoulders in a similar manner, where they tend to round forward, downward, and inward.

-- Pain in the neck, shoulders, and sometimes even headaches can be present, due to the increased load that is placed on this part of the spine when the head is leaning too far forward for prolonged periods of time.
+- Pain in the neck and shoulder pain, and sometimes even headaches can be present, due to the increased load that is placed on this part of the spine when the head is leaning too far forward for prolonged periods of time.
 Sometimes even jaw pain may occur.

-- Stiffness of the neck, where it feels tense and difficult to move.
+- Stiff neck, where it feels tense and difficult to move.

 Pain Management and Treatment Options

-Pain levels can be reduced and improved with lifestyle changes, although these can be difficult to implement given out increased reliance on mobile devices.
+Inflammation and pain levels can be reduced and improved with lifestyle changes, although these can be difficult to implement given out increased reliance on mobile devices.
 However, as every little helps, making changes to the way you handle mobile devices can make a big difference.
-Try:
+Try the following tips first:

-- To take a break from your screen every now and then, and stretch your whole body.
+- Take a break from your screen every now and then, and stretch your whole body.

-- Engaging in exercises that help improve your posture and strengthen your back.
+- Engage in exercises that help improve your posture and strengthen your back.

 How to Properly Correct a Text Neck